-Christian: Travel inspires, educates and enlightens me.
+Christian: Travel inspires, educates, and enlightens me.
 I always travel to places where I feel a special connection, and I have this certainty that I would learn something new about life there; this is what I automatically apply to my artworks.
 When I travel somewhere, I try to understand the vision of the land and see what I can use in my art to give it a mystical vibe.
-My visit to India, Nepal and Vietnam marked a before and after in my life.
+My visit to India, Nepal, and Vietnam marked a before and after in my life.
 It was an immense joy to learn from my teacher and friend, Ashal, the traditions of Thangka painting.
 Going to his little shop, drawing and talking, for around 20 days are such warm moments in my life.

-Christian: I have been working on Clip Studio Paint (CSP) for around three years now, and I love it, mainly because this software offers several tools to make the drawing process smoother, especially since I place a strong emphasis on line art.
+Christian: I have been working on Clip Studio Paint (CSP) for around three years now, and I love it, mainly because this software offers several tools to make the drawing process smoother, especially since I place a strong emphasis on online art.
 It also saves me a lot of time with an efficient method of filling my line art with ‘Paint Bucket’.
 Another noteworthy feature is the vector and pixel layers.

-A detailed work can take up to 15 hours.
+Detailed work can take up to 15 hours.

 Vibrant colours and a warm colour palette seem to be your signature.
 How do you decide on the colour palette for a piece?

 Christian: I go for a complementary color scheme and like to saturate the colors.
 The colors are picked to reflect the mood of the piece and the feelings I wish to convey.
 Following this, I add complementary colors for some contrast and direct the attention to the focal point.
 As for the workflow, I start by applying the base tone, after which I add temperatures of colors in the light and shadow; this ensures that my artwork pops out.